LSU athletic department $7.2 million fund transfer policy to be re-evaluated, sparks campus-wide debate

 Blanchard said if HSS had the $7.2 million surplus to themselves, he would prioritize allocation of resources to promote its strategic plan.
 Similar to White’s vision for the College of Business, the first priority of Blanchard’s strategic plan is to attract and retain talented students and faculty.
 Other goals include enhancing education experiences, promoting the college’s national recognition and maintaining a safe, easily accessible infrastructure.

-According to the Office of Academic Affairs, the estimated average salary for first year tenure-track professors is $90,000 along with an annual $39,600 in benefits, including healthcare and retirement.
+The estimated average salary for first year tenure-track professors is $90,000 along with an annual $39,600 in benefits, including healthcare and retirement, according to the Office of Academic Affairs.
 The hiring process itself is expensive, costing about $5,000 per person along with about $7,000 in computer and moving costs.
 For science staff in need of specialized labs, prices can approach $1,000,000.

 While most universities have the freedom to alter annual tuition costs, LSU cannot consider raising tuition without a two-thirds vote from the state legislature.
 White said he wishes it could be re-evaluated each year so the University could raise and lower tuition to meet market demands.
 White also said athletics is an “easy target,” but bureaucratic state policies are the source of the problem.